 - If performance qualified on air, measure each of the Haze standards expecting that all instruments will read closely.
 If this is not the case at one site, carefully clean the Haze standard and repeat.

-- If performance qualified on the Haze standards, proceed to make sample measurements on a transparent solid in the transmission clamp.
+- If performance qualified on the Haze standards, proceed to make sample measurements on a transparent solid in the transmittance clamp.
 If the sample is a liquid, re-standardize in TTRAN LAV mode before making sample measurements.